Shlomo Freifeld

-Rabbi Shlomo Freifeld (1925-1990) was an influential figure in the world of Orthodox Judaism who established a Yeshiva and Jewish community in the New York City area.
+Shlomo Freifeld (1925-1990) was an influential figure in the world of Orthodox Judaism who established a Yeshiva and Jewish community in the New York City area.
 He influenced tens of thousands of students and was a key figure in the US-based Baal Teshuva movement which brought a massive wave of secular Jews back to Orthodox Judaism throughout the seventies and eighties.
 The Orthodox Union's tribute lionized him as "one of the founders of the Baal Tshuva movement."

 Early life and education

-Rabbi Freifeld was born in 1925 in East New York to "a minimally observant family".
+Freifeld was born in 1925 in East New York to "a minimally observant family".
 He was sent to Yeshiva Toras Chaim (and later on Yeshiva Rabbi Chaim Berlin) so that his parents could work longer hours.

-Dr. Judith Resnik, one of the seven astronauts killed when the Challenger shuttle exploded, was a cousin of Rabbi Freifeld.
+Dr. Judith Resnik, one of the seven astronauts killed when the Challenger shuttle exploded, was a cousin of Freifeld.

 Educator

 He was a top student of Rabbi Isaac Hutner, and eventually served as the principal of Yeshivas Rabbi Chaim Berlin, which was then located in Far Rockaway, New York.
-After Chaim Berlin moved to Brooklyn, Rabbi Freifeld chose to remain in Far Rockaway and founded the Sh'or Yoshuv Yeshiva.
+After Chaim Berlin moved to Brooklyn, Freifeld chose to remain in Far Rockaway and founded the Sh'or Yoshuv Yeshiva.
 The Yeshiva catered to individuals that did not fit into the mold of what other contemporary Yeshivas expected in their students.
 It emphasized warmth and creativity in a way that was quite unheard of in orthodox Yeshivas at the time.

 Impact

 Freifeld's approach to teaching Judaism attracted students from a wide variety of Jewish backgrounds.

-Rabbi Freifeld was also a key figure in the establishment of the Peilim movement in Israel.
+Freifeld was also a key figure in the establishment of the Peilim movement in Israel.
 His students include many key Jewish figures such as Rabbi Moshe Dov Stein, Rabbi Shmuel Brazil, Rabbi Chanina Herzberg and Rabbi Moshe Weinberger.

 The Orthodox Jewish community that grew around Sh'or Yoshuv in the seventies and eighties is largely responsible for the sizable Jewish communities present in the Far Rockaway and Five Towns areas today.